 1992, Rast spent eight seasons as an assistant coach at SCU from

-The 2012 season marked his 11th as the Broncos head coach.
+The 2014 season marked his 13th as the Bronco head coach.
 Rast has done a remarkable job developing young talent, most recently seeing 2012 senior forward Erik Hurtado taken No. 5 overall in the 2013 MLS SuperDraft.
 Two of his 2011 seniors, Mykell Bates and Brandon Zimmerman were also drafted by MLS clubs.
 Hurtado - the 2012 WCC Player of the Year - was also named an All-American by the NSCAA and classmate Larry Jackson was honored as the WCC's Goalkeeper of the Year in 2012.

 The announcement of Rast being named the 2010 WCC 'Coach of the Year' marked the fourth time he has earned the honor.
 It was his first since he guided SCU to consecutive league titles in 2006 and 2007.
 The Broncos advanced into the NCAA College Cup Final Four in 2006.
 He also guided Santa Clara to the WCC Championship and was named the league’s coach of the year in 2003.

 The Broncos finished the year strong in 2009, going unbeaten in their last five matches.
-The 2008 and 2009 teams are just two of three Rast-coached Bronco sides which have not qualified for the NCAA Tournament.
-Despite going 10-20-12 in those two seasons, 2008 defender and All-WCC First Team honoree Jide Ogunbiyi shined and became the second highest Major League Soccer draft pick in SCU history as he was chosen No. 18 overall by the New York Red Bulls.
+Despite going 10-20-12 in 2008-09, 2008 defender and All-WCC First Team honoree Jide Ogunbiyi shined and became the second highest Major League Soccer draft pick in SCU history as he was chosen No. 18 overall by the New York Red Bulls.
 Thirteen Broncos were named to All-WCC teams in 2008 and 2009, while four earned NSCAA/adidas Scholar Athlete honors.

 In 2005 under Rast, the Broncos had another strong season, placing second in the West Coast Conference and earning a spot in the NCAA Tournament for the 16th time in program history.
-The team ultimately lost on penalty kicks in the second round of the tournament, but eight players earned All-WCC honors, including Mehdi Ballouchy, the WCC Player of the Year, who was the program's first First Team All-American since 1999 (Eric Denton).
+The team ultimately lost on penalty kicks in the second round of the tournament, but eight players earned All-WCC honors, including WCC Player of the Year Mehdi Ballouchy, the program's first First Team All-American since 1999 (Eric Denton).

-Prior to becoming head coach, Rast spent eight seasons as an assistant in the program, including serving as the associate head coach in 2001.
+Prior to becoming head coach, Rast spent eight seasons as an assistant with the Broncos, including serving as the associate head coach in 2001.
 Rast has contributed greatly to the incredible amount of success that Santa Clara has achieved throughout the years, putting his unique stamp on the Santa Clara program.

-Prior to becoming Bronco head coach in 2002, Rast helped produce 67 All-West Coast Conference selections, seven All-Americans, fi ve WCC Defenders of the Year, one WCC Player of the Year and numerous athletes that went on to a career in professional soccer.
-Th e Broncos amassed a record of 101-42-14 with five WCC titles and seven NCAA Tournament appearances.
+Prior to becoming Bronco head coach in 2002, Rast helped produce 73 All-West Coast Conference selections, seven All-Americans, five WCC Defenders of the Year, one WCC Player of the Year and numerous athletes that went on to a career in professional soccer.
+The Broncos amassed a record of 101-42-14 with five WCC titles and seven NCAA Tournament appearances.

-Following his graduation from Santa Clara, Rast made an impact on the international scene, as well.
+Following his graduation from Santa Clara, Rast made an impact on the international scene.
 He helped the United States team to a gold medal at the 1991 Pan-American Games in Havana, Cuba, and served as the captain of the 1992 U.S. Olympic Team in Barcelona, Spain.
-He also played in the 1993 World University Games in Buffalo, N.Y., and was a member of the U.S. Under- 20 team that reached the semifinals of the 1989 Youth World Cup in Saudi Arabia.
+He also played in the 1993 World University Games in Buffalo, N.Y., and was a member of the U.S. Under-20 team that reached the semifinals of the 1989 Youth World Cup in Saudi Arabia.